faisalgh1/Titanic/README.md

 ## Project Goals

-The main goals of this project are as follows:
+The main goals of the project are as follows:

 1. Explore the Data: Get familiar with the dataset, examine its structure, and gain insights into the characteristics of the passengers.